CodingforSocialImpact/programacaoparajovens/scratch/halterofilista-olimpico-com-scratch.md

 ## Fazer com que a personagem levante

-1. There are a total of 29 costumes in the game.
-The sprite's costume can be continually set so that it's the same as the `progress` variable.
+1. Existem 29 fatos para a tua personagem no jogo.
+A sprite do fato pode ser feita de um modo contínuoThe sprite's costume can be continually set so that it's the same as the `progress` variable.
 That way, as `progress` increases, the costume will change.
 When `progress` reaches `29`, the game can end.

 1. You will need a `forever` loop for the main logic of the game.
 Find a `forever` loop in the **Control** section and add it to the bottom of your main script: